Doncic, Mavericks cruise past Suns 113-86 to force Game 7 - KESQ

 Doncic, who had 11 rebounds and eight assists, fought his shot while fighting the injury early, but had a 3 on the late first-half run and scored 10 in the third to help the Mavericks push their lead to 22 (94-72).

-Paul avoided the problems with fouls that cost the Suns in the second loss in Dallas.
-But he was never much of a factor, getting just seven shots.
+Paul mostly avoided the problems with turnovers and fouls that cost the Suns in the first two losses in Dallas.
+But the 37-year-old point guard was never much of a factor, getting just seven shots.

 Booker was stuck on eight points while Dallas pulled away in the second and third quarters, opening the second half with a miss on an ill-advised 3 and not scoring again until the Suns were down 21 late in the third.